 Use a VPN when accessing your account in public

-A virtual private network or VPN directs your internet connection to a secure network, protecting you from hackers that steal your personal information.
+A virtual private network or VPN directs your internet connection to a secure network, protecting you from hackers that steal your personal information when using your HP computer.
 Make sure to use one when you are plugged into free Wi-Fi networks in hotels, airports, and coffee shops.